aakarshanbasubhardwaj/potential-octo-potato/README.md

   * All frontend apps and the backend must be **self-hosted on the home lab server** (see Deployment section) for proper functionality of the ecosystem.

+* **PoP Player:**

+  * Download the zip file from the releases page.
+  * Extract and install the app using `PoP Player Setup (version_number).exe`.
+  * Follow installation instructions that follow.
+  * Laucnh the app `PoP Player`.
+  * Before being able to fetch the scheduled show information and trailers from YouTube, the app need you to provide the url of your hosted backend which would be `http://10.0.0.1/pop/api` if Deployment Instructions were followed as is otherwise it would be `http://<your_server_ip_here>/pop/api`.

 ## Local Development Setup

 1. Clone the repository: